 Meanwhile, Phase Two of the track's ongoing, environmentally conscious green initiative continued to gain momentum with the introduction of a state-of-the-art geothermal HVAC system designed to save energy and costs while requiring almost no maintenance.

 On June 30 and July 1 of 2013, Tampa Bay Downs started the Summer Festival of Racing, which enabled the track to control its simulcast income by being classified as a year-round live-racing facility.
-The Summer Festival feature a $5,000 Jockeys' Challenge and led to a 15-percent increase in purses, including an all-time high benchmark of $24,000 for maiden special weight races for the 2013-2014 season.
+The Summer Festival features a $5,000 Jockeys' Challenge and led to a 15-percent increase in purses, including an all-time high benchmark of $24,000 for maiden special weight races for the 2013-2014 season.

 During the 2013-2014 meeting, Jamie Ness (right) won his record eighth consecutive training title by sending out 53 winners, while Antonio Gallardo, a native of Spain, won his first jockeys title by riding 124 winners and surviving a ding-dong battle with four-time leading jockey Ronnie Allen, Jr. Midwest Thoroughbreds, Inc., the ownership group of Rich and Karen Papiese, captured its fifth consecutive owners title with 45 victories.